jose-jpm-magalhaes/PySpark/README.md

 # PySpark
-For an interactive preview → Create a cluster, copy the code and load the data in
+For an interactive preview → create a cluster, copy the code and load the data in